The Silent Stars Go By (Abnett novel): Plot

-Development
+Production

 Dan Abnett announced he was writing the book in July 2011.

 Reception

 Will Salmon of SFX gave the book four out of five stars, labelling it as "tells a spooky monster story that’s big on atmosphere, if lacking in originality".
 Den of Geek's Mark Harrison gave it three out of five stars, questioning whether the extra page length was necessary for the story, though he thought it was "very well-written".
 He praised Abnett's description of the Ice Warriors, but he thought it "unfortunate...that the story itself runs out of steam after a few early encounters with the green giants".